 If you are traveling to Colombia and want to find out what to expect, make sure to read our guide to 22 essential things to know before you travel to Colombia.

 Ready to discover the best beaches in Colombia?

 Before we get started though we want to bring your attention to the use of sunscreen and how most avaliable products threaten marine life all over the world.
 The problems are caused by the artifical ingredients and chemicals used in conventional sun screen that run off into the water.
 Furthermore, what is bad for the ocean can’t be good for us.
 Raw Elements tries to tackle those issues with products that are based on certified natural and organic ingredients.
 Make sure to use our code GIGI10 to get 10% off.

 SAN ANDRES ISLAND

 We picked San Andres first as it is the gateway to some of the best beaches in Colombia.
 Surrounded by amazing Caribbean water San Andres is one of the most beautiful islands we have seen.
-San Andres is located closer Nicaragua than to Colombia.
-And even though San Andres is a small island you can do many interesting things.
+San Andres is located closer to Nicaragua than to Colombia and even though San Andres is a small island you can do many interesting things.

 ISLAND HOPPING AROUND SAN ANDRES

 But if you want to see even more of the best beaches in Colombia, then you need to go to the islands surrounding San Andres and enjoy for instance this one called Acuario.